Fresh Tomato Ketchup

 Low Sodium Recipe

-While the list of ingredients looks long, it's mostly the seasonings and spices.
+While the list of ingredients looks long for Fresh Tomato Ketchup, it's mostly the seasonings and spices.
 This spicy ketchup is actually quite easy to make and you control the salt.

 4 pounds very ripe tomatoes, peeled, seeded, and coarsely chopped